Saturday surgeries are changing ...

 DR TAPSFIELD IS RETIRING … Click here for more information

-Click here to view Flu Clinics How do I register?
+Click here to view Flu Vaccination How do I register?
 You will need to bring proof of your current address when you come to register at the surgery.
 If you want to know more about the surgery please browse our website and read our practice leaflets..
 DO YOU HAVE A SMART PHONE Scan the QR code below for quick access to the Practice Website

 Click here to view the Practice Boundary Map